 There are several ways that students can help fund their own college education.
 Working part-time over the summer and into the school year is perhaps the most obvious, but here are three other ways that students can contribute:

 By taking Advanced Placement (AP) courses or special academic exams, students may be able to earn college credits while still in high school.
 Indeed, earning college credit through AP coursework is an increasingly popular option among high schools students.

 Over the past decade, the number of students who graduate from high school having taken rigorous AP courses has nearly doubled, according to the College Board.
 AP courses and exam scores also help students qualify for scholarships.
 According to the College Board, 31 percent of colleges and universities look at AP experience when making scholarship decisions.

 Children can reduce college costs considerably by spending two years in a local community college, then transferring to a four-year school.

-“The growth in community college attendance is, in large part, because of the cost savings,” says Ranzau.
-“The quality of the education you receive at a community college has increased, as has the ability for those credits to transfer to four-year schools.”
+Although enrollment in community college has decreased in recent years, according to data from the Community College Research Center, community colleges still represent a cost savings, says Ranzau.
+“The quality of the education you receive at a community college has increased, as has the ability for those credits to transfer to four-year schools,” she says.